Yawgoog Scout Reservation: Camp Three Point

 Camp Three Point, named for the three points of the Scout Oath, was the first of the three camps to be founded.
 First named Camp Bucklin, it has been deemed "The oldest and most tradition-filled camp" and also "The Camp that was once Yawgoog in its entirety."
 Today, Camp Three Point features the Challenge Course, the Bucklin Building, the Eagle Badge program, the Arthur Livingston Kelly Environmental Education Center, The Three Point Waterfront, the first New Frontier Center on reservation (no longer open), and the 407 Outfitters, the reservation's largest trading post.
 Camp Three Point also hosts the Protestant Chapel and the Jewish Synagogue.
 It is home to the reservation's first basketball court and includes a dam which has become a popular fishing site for scouts.
 It is also home to the Memorial Bell Tower, which tolls at noon each day in honor of those Scouts who died serving their country.
-Camp Three Point's camp colors are hunter green and yellow.
-Its mascot is Danny the Deer, a mounted deer head who resides in Sharpe Lodge, built in 1924 to serve as the original Buckling Building.
+Camp Three Point's camp colors are orange and yellow.
+Its mascots are Danny the Deer, a mounted deer head who resides in Sharpe Lodge.
+And also Henry the Dragon, one of the first mascots created by camp but dissolved after years of forgetting about him.
+Henry is a green dragon who can shoot orange flames out of his mouth, he loves to tell the scouts a song or two once and awhile.
+The Sharpe Lodge was built in 1924 to serve as the original Bucklin Building.
 The Sharpe Lodge was fully refurbished in the late 1980s.
 After the 2019 season, the original Sharpe Lodge was demolished and replaced with a wholly new building, including an improved kitchen, a larger dining hall, and staff space.

-The thirteen Campsites at Camp Three Point are named after famous figures in Yawgoog history or old Scouting nicknames: Donald C. Dewing (Scoutmaster of Troop 82 Providence for over 50 years), Forty-Niner, Frontier, Musketeer, Oak Ridge, Pioneer, Santa Fe, Sleepy Hollow, Tuocs (Scout spelled backwards), Wells Fargo, Street, Scott and Zucculo.
+The fifteen Campsites at Camp Three Point are named after famous figures in Yawgoog history or old Scouting nicknames: Donald C. Dewing (Scoutmaster of Troop 82 Providence for over 50 years), Edward Banister, Forty-Niner, Frontier, Musketeer, Oak Ridge, Pioneer, Santa Fe, Sleepy Hollow, Tuocs (Scout spelled backwards), Wells Fargo, Slade, Street, Scott and Zucculo.